ReasonEdit: Editing Vision-Language Models using Human Reasoning: Evaluation Details

 \texttt{Given these visual facts: \{error\_chain\}, generate 3 different creative scenarios where ALL these facts would be visually true.
 Requirements: Each scenario must be exactly one sentence (less than 20 words).
 Be creative but plausible.
 Describe what would be visible in the image.
 Do not contradict the given facts.} \end{flushleft} (3) \textit{Image Generation.} For each generated scenario, we synthesize new images using Stable Diffusion 3~\cite{esser2024scaling}, following the same procedure as in image generality.
 The text-to-image prompt \textit{prepends} each new scenario to the corresponding error-chain sentences as the full image description.
 Then, the diffusion model generates three new images per edit using the description that preserve the same chain of errors while varying other visual conditions.
 Examples are shown in Fig.~\ref{fig:coe_example}.

 \paragraph{Image Generation Quality Evaluation} We follow prior work~\cite{cheng2023can, zhang2025mc, guo2025balancedit} to generate images for several evaluation metrics.
 Nonetheless, we perform a quality check on each generated image and regenerate images until they pass the following criteria.
 We verify each image using VQA-based validation with \qweneight: for a generated image, we ask the binary question \text{``Does this image show: \{text\}?''}, where \textit{text} is the prompt used to generate the image.
 We then compare the model’s negative log-likelihoods for answering \text{``yes''} versus \text{``no''}.
 Images with low verification confidence ($P(\text{yes}) < P(\text{no})$) are added to a regeneration list.
 We repeat this generation--verification process up to three times and discard any images that still fail after three attempts, which affects about $0.01\%$ of evaluation set.
+Specifically, this filtering removes 389 generated images for A-OKVQA and 74 for FVQA after up to three regeneration attempts.